 At the same time, various working groups were set up at European level and within SIA Standards Commission (NK) 262 to deal with explosive fire spalling (with the active participation of the IBK).
 Working groups of the NK SIA 262 have made an effort for providing clear and safe design rules (SIA 262-C1:2017).

 What members require closer fire engineering consideration when designing concrete structures?

-Slender columns/ highly Members with slender webs Members with intense fire loaded walls with small (especially when using HPC or UHPC) exposure (tunnels/ tunnel segments, member dimensions (HPC/ UHPC) fire ratings >R90 Hollow core slabs
+Slender columns/ highly loaded walls with small member dimensions (HPC/ UHPC)